5 Tips for Fixing Condensation Inside Windows

-Why Is There Condensation Inside My Windows?
+Why is There Condensation Inside My Windows?

 Five Quick DIY Fixes for Window Condensation

-- Don’t air-dry your clothes indoors.
-Drying wet clothes inside significantly increases interior moisture in your home.
+- Don'tair-dry your clothes indoors: Drying wet clothes inside significantly increases interior moisture in your home.

-When to Repair and Replace Your Windows
+When to Replace the Glass in Your Windows

 Sometimes condensation on the inside of your windows is the result of a failing windowpane seal.